Kaufman-Lab-Columbia/ClustSim/README.md

 ### Complex Clusters
-More complex cluster shapes can be achieved by adjusting the aspect_ratio to a value greater than 1.
-Setting fix_AR = True will set all cluster aspect ratios to the same value, fix_AR = False will enable each cluster to have a unique aspect ratio that is randomly set betweeen 1 and the user defined aspect_ratio.
+More complex cluster shapes can be achieved by adjusting `aspect_ratio` to a value greater than 1.
+The input parameter `fix_AR = True` will set all cluster aspect ratios to the same value, while `fix_AR = False` will enable each cluster to have a unique aspect ratio that is randomly set betweeen 1 and the user defined `aspect_ratio`.

 ```
 simulate_clusters(num_clusters = 15, clustered_pts = 100, cluster_size = 200, min_sep = 800,
 	noise_pts = 3000, space = [0,5000], cluster_shape = 'ellipse',
 	aspect_ratio = 4, fix_AR = True)
 ```

 <p align="center">
   <img width="300" height="300" src=https://github.com/user-attachments/assets/76a0b0f3-29f9-45ef-87d3-9aad4abf0a68
 </p>